4 min read / 19 December 2022 / Laura Garvin Gomez

 Are there any risks to using coconut oil for psoriasis?

-It’s important to note that in some rare cases, people could develop an allergic reaction to coconut oil. looking at how coconut oil can ease psoriasis skin condition found that not one patient had a full allergic reaction.
+It’s important to note that in some rare cases, people could develop an allergic reaction to coconut oil.
+A study looking at how coconut oil can ease psoriasis skin condition found that not one patient had a full allergic reaction.
 A small number did experience irritant dermatitis which is milder to a true allergic reaction, suggesting that the risk of reacting to coconut oil was very low.

 In most cases, coconut oil is completely safe to use and does not cause an adverse reaction on the skin.
 However, if this does happen, you should wipe it off your skin immediately and seek medical advice.
 Before trying any new product, it is also a good idea to discuss things with your doctor who will have a better idea of the severity of your condition.